Jai-Dhiman/orbit/README.md

-# Orbit: Your Personal AI Assistant
+# Arden: Your Personal AI Assistant

 ## Vision & Mission

-Orbit is a comprehensive personal AI assistant designed to transform how you manage your day-to-day life.
-By combining intelligent note-taking, schedule management, emotional support, and accountability tools in one seamless experience, Orbit becomes your trusted companion for personal growth and productivity.
+Arden is a comprehensive personal AI assistant designed to transform how you manage your day-to-day life.
+By combining intelligent note-taking, schedule management, emotional support, and accountability tools in one seamless experience, Arden becomes your trusted companion for personal growth and productivity.

 Our mission is to create an AI assistant that truly understands you, adapts to your needs, and helps you achieve your goals while maintaining your privacy and security.